shandlermason/Spring2018-LabQuiz1/README.md

 # Lab Quiz 1

+Read all instructions before you begin.
+As always, you are expected to commit and push at LEAST after completing each Problem.

 ## Problem 1 (5 points)

 The Instructor class consists of a firstname (String), office building (String) and room number (int).
 There is a no-arg constructor that initializes the properties to “Albert”, “Einstein”, “McNair”, 420.
 There is also a constructor with a parameter for each class property.
 Finally, there is a toString() method that returns each property separated by an asterisk * .